Capture and deliver authentic customer insights,

-Customer voice vignettes should be cornerstone assets in any B2B (sales) content strategy.
-We’ve learned some important factors optimize the business impact of customer voice videos.
+We believe customer voice vignettes should be cornerstone assets in any B2B (sales) content strategy.
+We’ve learned some important factors that optimize the business impact of customer voice videos.

 Acquire — Timely spontaneous and convenient acquisition, at scale, makes a huge difference in the quality and breath of inventories of customer stories

 Adopt — Sales and marketing users must adopt this customer engagement method

 Apply — The content must be used effectively